Vhati/TweetSubs/README.md

 Geographically separated people can schedule a video to play simultaneously, follow the same account, compose tweets, and see each other's commentary.
 (Example: [MockTM Events](http://twitter.com/MockTM))

+Alternatively, if the video isn't playable in VLC, commentary can be sent to a window that can float over proprietary players.

 Requirements
 ------------